Toniq-Labs/ic-fungible-token/README.md

 ## Entry Points

-The following entry poinnts must be supported to allow other canisters and 3rd-party consumers the ability to better integrate with the given token.
+The following entry points must be supported to allow other canisters and 3rd-party consumers the ability to better integrate with the given token.

 ### Query Calls